LostPieceUniverse/C-Compiler/doc.md

 I have to learn about proper memory handling.

-### Understand Memory Handling
+### Memory Handling
--> define how variables and data will be allocated and accessed in memory, considering  stack frames, heap memory ect.
+-> define how variables and data will be allocated and accessed in memory, considering  stack frames, heap memory ect.<br>

+Memory will either be allocated on a stack or heap.

+#### Stack
+The size of memoy to be allocated is known to the compiler and whenever a function is called, its variables get memoru allocated on the stack.
+Is the functioncall over the memory for those variables will be de-allocated.
+This means any value stored in stack memory is accesible as long as the function has not completed its execution.
+Stack memory allocation is considered safer as compared to heap memory allocation because the data stored can only be accessed by the owner thread.
+Altho memory allocation and de-allocation are faster than heap memory allocation stack memroy has less storage space than heap memory.

 ## Stuff

 ### Translation Unit
 -> The whole code file without any sort of preprocessor directives ('#xyz')

-# Quellen
+# das where I got stuff from

 ![Nora Sandler](https://norasandler.com/2017/11/29/Write-a-Compiler.html)